 Important: Although the Registry Editor is present in Windows 10 Home edition, this method is not for Home edition.

 Users on Pro edition can go through our how to disable Windows Update in Windows 10 guide for detailed instructions.

 Turn off or configure automatic Windows Updates using Registry

-A number of users have asked us if it’s possible to configure Windows Update settings via Registry.
-The good news is that one can change the default settings of Windows Update by editing registry.
-Besides that, all the Windows Update setting offered in Group Policy are available in Registry as well.
+Several users have asked us if it’s possible to configure Windows Update settings via Registry.
+The good news is that one can change the default settings of Windows Update by editing the registry.
+Besides that, all the Windows Update settings offered in Group Policy are available in Registry as well.

 In addition to that, there is a way to completely turn off automatic updates (never check for updates) in Windows 10 using Registry.